issoftwaretools13/repoD/readme.md

 ### Method 7.1: to get the list of DID read parameter names, call the function below
 	LiveData<String> readParameterList = balBTDongleLib.getListOfReadParameter(ecuRecord,groupName);
 	# the parameter is: ECURecord ecuRecord, String groupName
+    # Note:
+        1) Both the parameters should not be null otherwise there will be a nullPointerException and application will crash.
+        2) groupName should be a valid group name which should be present in didGroups List from 'Method 7'.
+        3) ecuRecord should be a valid record which should be present in ecuRecordList from 'Method 4'.

 ### Method 8: to start the actuator routines, call the function below
 	LiveData<String> srtActuRoutines = balBTDongleLib.startActuatorRoutines();